uxvii/udacity_self_driving_Car/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

----

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+### 1. the steps of drawing  unique pipelines on the left and right side

+1. read the image and convert it from rgb to hsv color space

+2. select the v tunnel of the image, apply gaussian blur

+3. apply canny algorithm to detect edges

+4. apply "get_roi" function to get the region of interest

+5. apply hough algorithm to find all the lines within the roi

+6. filter all the lines with their slope.
+The remaining lines on the left are those whose slope between 0.5 and 2, the right side line ,between -0.5 and -2.

+7. average the slope k and the y intercept b of lines on the right and left

+8. draw the two lines with the averaged parameter of k and b

-### 2. Identify potential shortcomings with your current pipeline
+### 2. potential shortcomings of my current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lane is kurved

-Another shortcoming could be ...
+Another shortcoming could be when the car does not run in the middle of the two pipelines

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to change the line-fitting to kurve-fitting using polynom

-Another potential improvement could be to ...